isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-02-25-post-The Search Is On For Singapore's Top Sports Blogger.md

 6. This blogging competition aims to highlight the best sports bloggers in the blogosphere.
 The competition aims to challenge participants to creatively blog on anything related to local sports.
 This competition will allow them to show their flair and talent for blogging while giving them the recognition they deserve in the online blogging community.

-7. The top three bloggers stand to win fantastic prizes with the top blogger receiving prizes worth over $2,500, and the recognition in the sports industry as its Singapore?s first Star Sports Blogger.
+7. The top three bloggers stand to win fantastic prizes with the top blogger receiving prizes worth over $2,500, and the recognition in the sports industry as its Singapore's first Star Sports Blogger.

 8. Added Raymond: "It is our hope that we will attract online participants from all walks of life to adopt a sporting culture through this digital media platform.
 Through blogging and the use of online media, we are hoping that more sports fans are exposed to local sports news and discussions."